 Why do I only see CAPTCHA sometimes?

-Cloudflare’s Bot Management tool analyzes all Zendesk traffic, and scores it based on how likely it is to come from a human, or a bot.
+Cloudflare’s Bot Management tool analyzes all Zendesk traffic and scores it based on how likely it is to come from a human or a bot.
 CAPTCHAs appear when traffic is scored within a certain threshold, as it is mostly meant for bots.
-A bot score of <5 emphasizes just how are strict we are on bots in particular.
+A bot score of <5 emphasizes just how strict we are on bots in particular.

 It is extremely rare that traffic from an actual human is misclassified as bot traffic by Cloudflare.